praveenGIT27/SQL-Analysis/README.md

 Use Case :

 Demand Forecasting : Marketing and Sales Teams can predict periods of high demand (April to September) and prepare promotional activities around these months.

 Resource Allocation and Logistics Planning : Operations Teams can allocate additional resources, such as delivery staff and support teams, during peak order periods to ensure smooth order fulfillment.

 ![Screenshot Description](https://github.com/praveenGIT27/SQL-Analysis/blob/main/Query%202%20SS.png)

+Query 3: Monthly Customer Churn Rate

+This query Tracks monthly churn rates to identify patterns in customer retention and assess periods with high customer turnover.

+Observations :

+Volatile churn rates in the early months are due to a low customer base.

+November 2017 and September 2018 exhibit unusually high churn rates, indicating possible operational or seasonal challenges.

+![Screenshot Description]